We curate creativity, connections, and conversations

 We believe there is value to be discovered at the intersection of contemporary art and religious faith, and welcome visitors from all faith backgrounds (or none) to join us in exploring this overlap.
 By establishing art space, sacred space and community space on Alberta Avenue, we offer beauty and voice to neighbourhood residents, and work for social justice in our inner city.

-The Space welcomes hundreds of guests each year to exhibitions, artist workshops, community building events and weekend retreats.
+Bleeding Heart hosts admission-free public gallery space on Alberta Avenue.
+We welcome hundreds of guests each year to exhibitions, artist workshops, community building events and weekend retreats.

-The Bleeding Heart is deeply tied to the arts revitalization movement of Alberta Avenue (118th Ave) in Edmonton, Alberta).
+The Bleeding Heart is deeply tied to the arts revitalization movement of Alberta Avenue (118th Ave) in Edmonton, Alberta.
 This is the community we love.

 Find our hours and contact information here.